 The Equality Act 2010 and the Copyright and Related Rights (Marrakesh Treaty etc) (Amendment) Regulations 2018 are the two pieces of legislation which require and allow us to obtain/make accessible copies of copyrighted works for students whose disability prevents them from using those works in the format provided by the libraries to the same extent as students without a disability.

-If you do not qualify for copyright-exempt copying, please make sure that you observe the usual copyright and licensing restrictions when printing, photocopying, downloading or scanning library resources.
+If you do not qualify for copyright-exempt copying, please make sure that you observe the usual copyright and licensing restrictions when printing, photocopying, photographing, downloading or scanning library resources.

 Please email the Libraries Accessibility Service to request alternate formats of titles held in Cambridge libraries.
 Try to give full details, including any specific editions required (a permalink to the iDiscover record is really helpful and saves typing).
 Some publishers may take several weeks to respond to requests, so please try to request titles as soon as you know that you need them or tell us if something is urgent.